Cairo voters excited by Egypt's landmark election

 "I feel comfortable to vote now," he adds.
 "Before people pushed you to vote for someone as you entered.
 Now everything is quiet.
 Each of us knows what he's going to do and that's it."

 Inside the polling station, the atmosphere is calm and orderly.

 The judge overseeing proceedings shows me a ballot paper with the faces, names and symbols of the 13 candidates who are officially running.

 "Everything is going well, although there are big crowds.
 We opened on time at 08:00 and we'll go on until 20:00," the judge, Ibtisam Abdul Hamid, tells me.

 "People come in, we check their ID and check they're not in the police or army, then we give them the paper," she explains.
-"We put ink on their finger when they vote."'Close to God'
+"We put ink on their finger when they vote."

 An hour's drive away, I head for the village of Awsim in the Giza governorate, passing farmers working in their fields of wheat, clover and vegetables.

 Approaching the main roundabout, it is clear that voters here favour the main Islamist candidates.

 A large orange banner for Mr Aboul Fotouh competes for attention with a green one for the Muslim Brotherhood candidate, Mohammed Mursi.

 At the two schools converted into polling stations here - one for men and one for women voters - proceedings are going smoothly, with soldiers and police working together to maintain control.